ginpks/TRANSPORTATION/team/m3/sammie-yu/feature-sequence-diagram.md

-This is the sequence diagram for Chatbox Page.
-This page is developed collaboraitvely with Gin Park.
+This is the sequence diagram for Chatbox Page of URide.
+It was implemented collaboratively with Gin Park, who implemented the dynamic Chatbox and responsiveness.

 ```mermaid